 In 2017, our fellow experts worked on a new Report that focused on Bulgaria, Italy, Lithuania, the Netherlands, and Russia.

-This year – 2018, our team has changed the methodological approach and has chosen a new set of countries to focus on: Czech Republic, Greece, Ireland, Romania and Russia.
+In 2018 our team changed the methodological approach and has chosen a new set of countries to focus on: Czech Republic, Greece, Ireland, Romania and Russia.

 Please write on this address, if you would like to ask some questions or share news, invitations to the conferences, events and other related occasions, press releases, and exchange of information in general.